maattam/engine/README.md

 * ** Asset importing using Assimp **

-    [Assimp] converts many well-known 3d model or scene formats to internel Engine supported structures.
-This enables easy scene deployment with lights and cames from eg. [Blender] without writing a single line of code.
+    [Assimp] converts many well-known 3D model or scene formats to internal Engine scene graph -supported structures.
+	This enables easy scene deployment with lights and cameras from eg. [Blender] without writing a single line of code.

 Screenshots
 -----------